 GRAND HAVEN, Mich. – For those with Parkinson’s, sometimes even the simplest of daily activities can become difficult.
 But for one hour a week, a small but vibrant group is facing it all head on – through dance.

-Dancing for Parkinson’s is a national organization, but has only recently made its way to West Michigan.
+Dancing for PD is an international organization, with over 120 locations around the world.
 The program offers therapy of the body and mind free of charge for those with the disease.
 IT a tried and true method that doesn’t seem like treatment, but acts as so much more for those participating.

 “We really don’t talk about Parkinson’s disease very much.
 We’re there to dance,” said Jan White, who founded the Grand Haven chapter.
 “It’s an hour of the week where I let go of that and it’s just joyful, is the word I keep coming up with."